ibm-cloud-docs/Backup/configure-vra.md

 To see the status of the last backup job that ran, click the Jobs tab.
 All job logs can be accessed from the action menu.
 Click **Action** and select **History/Logs**.
 {: tip}

-For more information about restoring VMs or Files and folders, see [Restoring vSphere data](/docs/Backup?topic=Backup-VRARestore#VRARestore).
+For more information about restoring virtual machines or Files and folders, see [Restoring vSphere data](/docs/Backup?topic=Backup-VRARestore#VRARestore).